BSEd in Elementary Education

 - Unofficial Transcript

-Applicants must provide a standard one-page résumé including educational background, work experience, extracurricular activities, community involvement, etc. Please submit your résumé as a single PDF file using the naming format
+Applicants must provide a standard one-page résumé including educational background, work experience, extracurricular activities, community involvement, etc. Please submit your résumé as a single PDF file.

 In the application, you will be asked to upload a written response answering two prompts.
-Please save your response in a single PDF file using the naming format
+Please save your response in a single PDF file.
+Download Essay Prompts

 BSED Program Application FAQs